gits5213/StandardsReadME/javaMavenMac.md

-# Set up Java & Maven for Mac & Windows
+# Set up Java & Maven for Mac

 <!-- topics-start -->
 * [What is a JDK](#What-is-a-JDK)